our digital manufacturing ecosystem

 There was a copper EMI shield wrapped around the sub-assembly, even mounted along the interior of the encasing.
 This can help improve network connectivity by filtering out exterior interference.

 A die cast aluminum block was mounted just behind the camera PCB to help dissipate heat from the board.
 It’s odd that they opted for such a heavy, clunky option, rather than just using copper heat sink.
-One possible reason may have been because aluminum is typically less expensive and easier to source for die casting.
+One possible reason may have been because cnc machining aluminum is typically less expensive and easier to source for die casting.

 The main electronic components (camera, mic, lens, etc.) looked simply sourced and inexpensive.
 Considering the crackly sound coming through the speaker, it’s likely they could have invested in a higher-quality option.